 The cave is beautifully decorated with fragile stalactites and stalagmites and takes about 30 minutes to explore.
 Take care not to touch or damage the formations in the cave.
 Rock blocks line the cave floor to walk on and protect the surroundings.

-Add an extra two hours to your Fox River Caves trip, and visit the breathtaking Ballroom Overhang, an overhanging cliff face, and a shelter for hikers tramping the Inland Pack Track.
+Add an extra two hours to your Fox River Caves trip, and visit the breathtaking Ballroom Overhang, an overhanging cliff face that provides shelter for hikers.